 - a.
-Name and location of the test laboratory

-- b.
-Date of the test

-- c.
-Test operator's names

-- d.
-Brand and model number of the particle counting and sizing devices

-- e.
-Air-cleaner manufacturer's name (or name of the marketing organization if different from the manufacturer)

-- f.
-How the sample was obtained

-- g.
-Description of each test air cleaner, including the following:

-- 1. Brand and model number

-- 2. Physical description of construction (e.g., extended surface-number of pockets or number of pleats; pleated panel-number and depth of pleats)

-- 3. Face dimensions and depth

-- 4. For fiber media air cleaners

-- i.
-Type and color of media

-- ii.
-Effective media area

-- iii.
-Type and amount of dust adhesive if known

-- iv.
-Electrostatic charge if known

-- 5. Any other pertinent descriptive attributes

-- h.
-Operating data as stated by the manufacturer

-- 1. Test conditions for reporting purposes: airflow rate

-- 2. Final resistances for both air cleaners

-- 3. Any other operating data furnished

-- i.
-Test data

-- 1. Test air temperature and relative humidity

-- 2. Airflow rate

-- 3. Type of test aerosol

-- 4. Distance between the two filters from back edge of prefilter to front edge of final filter

-- j.
-Results of resistance testing

-- 1. Initial resistance of prefilter

-- 2. Initial resistance of final filter

-- 3. Initial resistance of system

-- 4. Final resistance of system

-- 5. Number of times the prefilter is changed

-- k.
+Name and location of the test laboratory - b.
+Date of the test - c.
+Test operator's names - d.
+Brand and model number of the particle counting and sizing devices instruments - e.
+Air-cleaner manufacturer's name (or name of the marketing organization if different from the manufacturer) - f.
+How the sample was obtained - g.
+Description of each test air cleaner, including the following: - 1.
+Brand and model number - 2.
+Physical description of construction (e.g., extended surface-number of pockets or number of pleats; pleated panel-number and depth of pleats) - 3.
+Face dimensions and depth - 4.
+For fiber media air cleaners - i.
+Type and color of media - ii.
+Effective media area - iii.
+Type and amount of dust adhesive if known - iv.
+Electrostatic charge if known - 5.
+Any other pertinent descriptive attributes - h.
+Operating data as stated by the manufacturer - 1.
+Test conditions for reporting purposes: airflow rate - 2.
+Final resistances to airflow for both air cleaners - 3.
+Any other operating data furnished - i.
+Test data - 1.
+Test air temperature and relative humidity - 2.
+Airflow rate - 3.
+Type of test aerosol - 4.
+Distance between the two filters from back edge of prefilter to front edge of final filter - j.
+Results of resistance to airflow testing - 1.
+Initial resistance to airflow of prefilter - 2.
+Initial resistance to airflow of final filter - 3.
+Initial resistance to airflow of system - 4.
+Final resistance to airflow of system - 5.
+Number of times the prefilter is changed - k.
 Performance curves

-- 1. A curve in Figure 11-1b format of the prefilter, final filter, and system resistance when clean vs. airflow rates from 50% to 125% of test flow

-- 2. A curve in Figure 11-1c format of PSE for the clean system and for the system at each of the five loading stages of the final filter

-- 3. A minimum PSE composite curve in Figure 11-1c format whose data points are the lowest PSEs from the six measurements in each particle size range from the curves of test results for the system

-- 4. Resistance vs. synthetic loading dust fed during the entire test sequence for prefilter, final filter, and system

-- 1. Average ASHRAE dust arrestance

-- m.
-Dust holding capacity (DHC)

-- 1. A DHC for each prefilter

-- 2. A DHC for the final filter

-- 3. A DHC for the entire test cycle
+- © ASHRAE.
+Per international copyright law, additional reproduction, distribution, or transmission in either print or digital form is not permitted without ASHRAE's prior written permission. - 1.
+A curve in Figure 11-1b format of the prefilter, final filter, and system resistance to airflow when clean vs. airflow rates from 50% to 125% of test flow - 2.
+A curve in Figure 11-1c format of PSE for the clean system and for the system at each of the five loading stages of the final filter - 3.
+A minimum PSE composite curve in Figure 11-1c format whose data points are the lowest PSEs from the six measurements in each particle size range from the curves of test results for the system - 4.
+Resistance to airflow vs. synthetic loading dust fed during the entire test sequence for prefilter, final filter, and system - 1.
+Average ASHRAE dust arrestance - m.
+Dust holding capacity (DHC) - 1.
+A DHC for each prefilter - 2.
+A DHC for the final filter - 3.
+A DHC for the entire test cycle